History of General Motors: Nazi collaboration

 After 20 years of researching General Motors, Bradford Snell alleged that, "General Motors was far more important to the Nazi war machine than Switzerland ...
 Switzerland was just a repository of looted funds.
 GM's Opel division was an integral part of the German war effort.
 The Nazis could have invaded Poland and Russia without Switzerland.
 They could not have done so without GM."
 The day before the German invasion of Poland, which was aided by Nazi soldiers who drove in GM Blitz vehicles, Sloan reportedly told shareholders that GM was “too big” to be impeded by “petty international squabbles.”
 However, a letter which Mooney wrote to shareholders in June 1940 confirmed that Nazi Germany had nationalized the Opel plant by this point in time.

-In the summer of 1940, a senior GM executive wrote that “the management of Adam Opel A.G. is in the hands of German nationals,” while also noting that it was still “actively represented by two American executives on the Board of Directors.”
+On June 26, 1940, one day after the Fall of France, Mooney was present at a celebratory dinner at the Manhattan Waldorf Astoria organized by Gerhard Alois Westrick.
+Other attendees included Sosthenes Behn of ITT, Torkild Rieber of Texaco, Edsel Ford of Ford Motor Company, and Philip Dakin Wagoner of the Underwood Typewriter Company.
+That same year, a senior GM executive wrote that “the management of Adam Opel A.G. is in the hands of German nationals,” while also noting that it was still “actively represented by two American executives on the Board of Directors.”
 In April 1941, Walter Carpenter, a GM board member and vice president of DuPont, advised Sloan, who used South America as a way of keeping business relations with Nazi Germany following U.S. sanctions against the country, to end the business relations, stating "If we don’t listen to the urgings of the State Department in this connection, it seems to me just a question of time ...
 The effect of this will be to associate the General Motors with Nazi or Fascist propaganda against the interests of the United States ...
 The effect on the General Motors Corporation might be a very serious matter and the feeling might last for years.”
 Around this time, Assistant Secretary of State Adolf Berle would successfully urge the FBI to investigate GM.
 The investigation would find no evidence of disloyalty to American policy, but would also name both Sloan and Mooney in the final report and detail Mooney's ties to Nazi Germany.
 Mooney, who was in charge of GM's multinational operations, had resigned from the company in 1940.